Art Therapy in Langley

 What is Art Therapy?

-Art Therapy in Langley is a mental health profession that combines traditional counselling theory with the visual art process and exploration to improve emotional, mental, and physical health.
+Art Therapy is a mental health profession that combines traditional counselling theory with the visual art process and exploration to improve emotional, mental, and physical health.
 Art Therapy focuses on the client’s ability to use simple art materials to express and resolve trauma and inner conflict and to practice emotional regulation and rediscover joy.

 Who can practice Art Therapy?